bxparks/rpn83p/USER_GUIDE.md

 ### Short Answer

-This was a fun project that helped me learn about the Z80-based TI calculators, and allowed me to remember how to program in Z80 assembly language.
-As a bonus, I get an app that converts a TI calculator into an RPN calculator that I can actually use.
+This was a fun project that helped me learn Z80 assembly language programming on TI calculators.
+It also produced an app that converts a TI calculator into an RPN calculator that I can actually use.

 ### Long Answer